Incarnations of the Doctor

 - Talkative Loon: All the time.

 - Took a Level in Jerkass: He's more emotionally distant and less courteous than his predecessors, and disregards the distress of others in tight situations.
-He goes through this again after Sarah Jane left, noticeably more harsh to her successors (Tom Baker felt he didn't need a companion; producer Phillip Hinchcliffe and the production team disagreed.
-After Hinchcliffe was let go from the program, Tom became much more difficult to work with, something which made it's way on screen).
+He goes through this again after Sarah Jane left, noticeably more harsh to her successors (Tom Baker felt he didn't need a companion; producer Philip Hinchcliffe and the production team disagreed.
+After Hinchcliffe was let go from the programme, Tom became much more difficult to work with, something which made it's way on screen).

 - Torture Porn: The Deadly Assassin has him being subjected to an Agony Beam and proceeds to take it Up to Eleven.
 By the end of the adventure, he's lost half his wardrobe (and ripped the other half), he's bleeding heavily from several places, and he nearly drowns during a gratuitous mud wrestling/strangling match in a pond (and boy did all this cheese off Moral Guardians at the time).

-- Trademark Favorite Food: Jelly Babies, of course.
-Ginger beer was his favorite drink, but it didn't come up nearly as often.
+- Trademark Favourite Food: Jelly Babies, of course.
+Ginger beer was his favourite drink, but it didn't come up nearly as often.

 - Trickster Mentor: To Leela.
 He very much enjoyed intimidating her, placing her in Fish out of Water situations and playfully calling her "Savage" (as well as other nicknames like "Mouse").